jhonyescamillas/first/PongGame/README.md

-The PongGame project is a program that lets users play the classic Atari game, Pong.
+The PongGame project is an OOP program that lets users play the classic Atari game, Pong.
 It makes use of the Turtle module to implement the paddles, ball and scoreboard.
 The game is very similar to table tennis or ping pong.